 Money concerns can paralyze some spouses and prevent them from filing for a divorce, even if the marriage is irretrievably over.
 A spouse may choose to stay in the relationship due to them being uncertain of how they will make ends meet.
 These financial concerns are only exacerbated when a couple has children.
 Most divorcing couples understand when they have children as part of their marriage, a court is likely to award child support to the residential parent.
+If you are seeking for a legal advice, Aaron & Partners’s expert family solicitors in chester provide bespoke advice across a wide range of family matters with a focus on the financial aspects of relationship breakdown and disputes concerning children.
 However, individuals in Florida may be surprised that a court can be asked for child support, even if there isn’t a divorce currently filed.

 Basics of Florida Child Support